SouthGreenPlatform/trainings/_pages/linux/RNASeqPractice.md

 Running Hisat2 and Stringtie with TOGGLe

-Connect to account in IRD i-Trop cluster `ssh formationX@bioinfo-master.ird.fr`
+Connection to account in IRD i-Trop cluster `ssh formationX@bioinfo-master.ird.fr`

 Input data are accessible from :
 * Input data : /data2/formation/tp-toggle/RNASeqData/